kowalczukklaudia/trekbag/README.md

+# Trekbag
+Simple checklist for trip-planning.
+(some new features will be added soon)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.